 Recent Changes to Wisconsin Election Laws

-NO CORROBORATING WITNESS: Voters may no longer use a corroborating witness as proof of
+longer use a corroborating witness as proof of residence.
+If you register by mail, in-person

 SIGNING OF THE POLL BOOK: Voters are now required to sign the poll book before receiving a